Why You Need to Know

 What Is the No Suprises Act?

-A measure included in the Consolidated Appropriations Act of 2021 – an omnibus bill which also provided funding for the federal government and COVID-19 pandemic stimulus relief – the No Surprises Act protects consumers with most types of private health insurance coverage against certain surprise medical bills.
+A measure included in the Consolidated Appropriations Act of 2021 – an omnibus bill that also provided funding for the federal government and COVID-19 pandemic stimulus relief – the No Surprises Act protects consumers with most types of private health insurance coverage against certain surprise medical bills.

-On December 27, 2020, CAA was signed into law.
+On December 27, 2020, the CAA was signed into law.
 On January 1, 2022, the NSA went into effect, and, later the same year, the Vermont legislature approved a Collaborative Enforcement Agreement with the Federal Government.

 Coverage types included: fully insured plans, Qualified Health Plans and self-insured plans (including plans governed by the Employee Retirement Income Security Act of 1974 - ERISA).

-What NSA Means to You
+What the NSA Means to You